A Fort Lauderdale Truck Accident Lawyer with the Resources to Seek Justice

 Contact our Fort Lauderdale truck accident attorneys to learn how we can help anyone after a truck accident

 Truck accidents can cause serious injuries, particularly to passengers in smaller vehicles.
-A free initial consultation with the board-certified trial lawyers at Fazio DiSalvo & Abers, P.A. can be an important first step toward getting to the facts of the case.
+A free initial consultation with the board-certified trial lawyer at Fazio DiSalvo & Abers, P.A. can be an important first step toward getting to the facts of the case.
 We take calls 24/7, offer flexible hours for a free consultation, and we can meet with you in our convenient downtown office, at home or in the hospital.
 We take cases on a contingency-fee basis, so you pay no attorney fees until we win or settle your case.
 Contact us online, or call us at 954.416.0124 today.